dl1ycf/RigCtldGUI/README.md

 - change speed of CW keyer in the rig
 - change mode (CW, LSB, USB, USB-DATA)
 - send pre-defined CW texts (CQ calls etc.)
-- send Voice samples ("voice keyer"
+- send auto from .wav files ("voice keyer")
 - send single-tone and two-tone signal
 - go to "TUNE" mode with 10 or 25 watt